 10) Keep improving your travel writing craft and avoid cliches

 This is easier said than done because falling into cliches is incredibly easy to do.
-Many publications will even provide a list of words to avoid in their pitching guidelines.
+Many publications will even list words to avoid in their pitching guidelines.

-One of the best ways to improve your travel writing is by reading other travel writers.
+Reading other travel writers is one of the best ways to improve your travel writing.
 Read and enjoy other people’s articles and try and think about what worked and, in your opinion, what didn’t.

 This is a great way to absorb new language to use to try and avoid those common cliches.